astoler428/Chat-Application/README.txt

-clean up code - css classNames, routes (gets rid of boolean state for conditional rendering)
+-routes (gets rid of boolean state for conditional rendering) -comments

+-deploy it!!!